Mackinac Island

 An island brimming with traditional charm

 One could argue that Mackinac Island, Michigan, is devoid of certain elements, such as automobiles, traffic, and pollution.
 This is due to the 1898 ban on “horseless carriages,” or powered vehicles.
-The only ways to get to the island that separates Michigan’s Upper and Lower Peninsulas are by ferry or private aircraft.
-Take a horse-drawn carriage trip, rent a bicycle, or walk about on your own two feet.
-You’ll have more time to take in Mackinac’s old-world charm with its gorgeous Victorian architecture, vibrant seasonal foliage, the sound of hoof hoofs clopping, the smell of homemade fudge, and the sound of waves lapping on the coast thanks to this slower pace of life.
+The only ways to arrive at the island that separates Michigan’s Upper and Lower Peninsulas are by ferry or private aircraft.
+You can opt for a horse-drawn carriage ride, rent a bicycle, or explore the island on foot.
+You’ll have more time to take in Mackinac’s old-world charm with its gorgeous Victorian architecture, vibrant seasonal foliage, the sound of hooves clopping, the smell of homemade fudge, and the sound of waves lapping on the coast thanks to this slower pace of life.

 A History of an Island

 French fur traders and later British soldiers were particularly interested in Mackinac Island because of its strategic location.
 In 1780, the British built Fort Mackinac.
 One of the most visited sights in Mackinac and the oldest building in Michigan is the exquisitely restored fort.
-There are tours and historical reenactments with live cannon firings conducted by interpreters dressed in period attire.
-Built-in 1814, Fort Holmes is a modest garrison situated at the highest point on the island.
+Interpreters dressed in historical clothing conduct tours and reenact historical events, including live cannon firings.
+Built in 1814, Fort Holmes is a modest garrison situated at the highest point on the island.
 For breathtaking vistas, hike up the Point Lookout trek.
-Make sure you capture a picture of the beach-side cannon at British Landing, the location of the 1812 British invasion.
+Make sure you capture a picture of the beachside cannon at British Landing, the location of the 1812 British invasion.
 Other fascinating historical facts: the oldest grocery store in the United States (Doud’s Market, 1884), the oldest golf course in Michigan (Wawashkamo Golf Club, 1898), and the oldest Catholic church in Michigan (Sainte Anne’s, original mission dating to 1670) are all located on Mackinac Island.

 Mackinac Outdoors & Nature